 \section{Algorithm for the construction of differential invariants}

-Given a transformation pseudogroup~$G$ in the space of $p$ independent variables $x=(x^1,\dots,x^p)$ and $q$ dependent variables~$u=(u^1,\dots,u^q)$, in order to exhaustively describe its differential invariants one should find either a functional basis of differential invariants of any fixed order or a complete set of independent operators of invariant differentiation and a minimal set of differential invariants generating all differential invariants via invariant differentiation and functional combination.
+Given a transformation pseudogroup~$G$ in the space of $p$ independent variables $x=(x^1,\dots,x^p)$ and $q$ dependent variables~$u=(u^1,\dots,u^q)$, the exhaustive description of its differential invariants is reduced to either the construction of a functional basis of differential invariants of any fixed order or finding a complete set of independent operators of invariant differentiation and a minimal set of differential invariants that generate all differential invariants through invariant differentiation and functional combination~\cite[Section~24]{ovsi82Ay}.
 Within the framework of the method of moving frames the solution of this problem is split into two parts \cite{cheh08Ay}.
 It is convenient to compute normalized differential invariants and operators of invariant differentiation using the explicit expressions for transformations from~$G$.
 The corresponding computation consists of two procedures, \emph{normalization} and \emph{invariantization}.
 At the same time, the derivation of syzygies (i.e., relations involving operators of invariant differentiation) between normalized differential invariants is mostly based on the determining equations of~$G$, and an important tool for this is given by \emph{recurrence formulas}.
 In this section we briefly describe related basic notions and results, paying the main attention to the computational realization of algorithms in fixed local coordinates.
 See \cite{cheh08Ay,fels98Ay,fels99Ay,olve07Ay,olve08Ay,olve09Cy} for detail and rigorous presentations.

 In what follows the index~$j$ runs from 1 to~$p$, the index~$a$ runs from 1 to~$q$.
 We use two kinds of integer tuples for the indexing of objects.
 One of these kinds is given by the usual multi-indices of the form $\alpha=(\alpha_1,\dots,\alpha_p)$, where $\alpha_j\in\mathbb N_0=\mathbb N\cup\{0\}$ and $|\alpha|=\alpha_1+\dots+\alpha_p$.
 By $\delta_j$ we denote the $p$-index whose $j$th entry equals 1 and whose other entries are zero.
 Thus, both the derivative $\p^{|\alpha|}u^a/(\p x^1)^{\alpha_1}\cdots(\p x^p)^{\alpha_p}$ and the associated variable of the jet space $\mathrm{J}^\infty(x|u)$ are denoted by $u^a_\alpha$, $\DD^\alpha=\DD_1^{\alpha_1}\cdots\DD_p^{\alpha_p}$, etc. Here $\DD_j=\p_{x^j}+\sum_{\alpha,a}u^a_{\alpha+\delta_j}\p_{u^a_\alpha}$ is the operator of total differentiation with respect to the variable~$\smash{x^j}$.
 The other kind of index tuples is presented by $J=(j_1,\dots,j_\kappa)$, where $1\leqslant j_k\leqslant p$, $k=1,\dots,\kappa$, $\kappa\in\mathbb N_0$.
 Such index tuples are used for the indexing of compositions of operators of invariant differentiation, which do not commute.
 Namely, we write $\DD^{\rm i}_J$ for $\DD^{\rm i}_{j_1}\cdots\DD^{\rm i}_{j_\kappa}$.
 The symbol~$\dddh$ denotes the horizontal differential, $\dddh F=\sum_{j=1}^p(\DD_jF)\ddd x^j$ for a differential function~$F=F[u]$, i.e.\ a function of~$x^j$ and~$u^a_\alpha$.